dimaslanjaka/source-posts/2024/02/how-to-exclude-anoying-tags-from-logcat-intellij-android-studio.md

 - Open Android Studio or Intellij IDEA.
 - Go to Tools > Android > Logcat.
-- In Logcat, look for options related to "Ignore Tags" or "Ignored Log Tags".
+- In Logcat, seek for options related to "Ignore Tags" or "Ignored Log Tags".
 - Add a list of tags that you want to ignore, by separating it using spaces or commas.

 ```text